Palm Beach County Felony DUI Attorneys

 - The person believed he/she was driving sober.

-Contact Meldon Law’s Palm Beach DUI Attorneys
+Contact Meldon Law’s Palm Beach County Felony DUI Attorney

 Hiring a veteran attorney to argue your court case can help you significantly.
 We can mount a defense strategy to protect you in court, while our legal team can examine the circumstances surrounding your case.
 We can also find out if officers violated your rights and try to find any defenses that can help minimize the issues surrounding your arrest.
 Meldon Law’s top attorneys have written a free book, Ways to Possibly Avoid a DUI Charge or Conviction.
 The book stems from Jeffrey Meldon, Carey Meldon, Ian Pickens, and Kenneth Ferguson’s 50-plus combined years of experience.
 Request your copy here.